FuckBoilerplate/base_app_ios/Pods/OkDataSources/README.md

 ![TableViewCell - 1](http://i.imgur.com/SAj4XMP.png)
 ![TableViewCell - 2](http://i.imgur.com/HNfk3GT.png)

-If you want to receive feedback about items selection, you need to add an `OkTableViewDelegate` to your `ViewController` and also it needs to conform [OkViewCellDelegate](https://github.com/FuckBoilerplate/OkDataSources/blob/master/Library/OkViewCellDelegate.swift) protocol.
+If you want to receive feedback about items selection, you need to add an `OkTableViewDelegate` to your `ViewController`, so `onItemClicked` block its going to be called every time the user clicks an item.

 ```swift
 class TableViewController: UIViewController, OkViewCellDelegate {